Keith1039/Capstone_Test/README.md

 __[Go Documentation]()__

 ## Main Offering
-This project provides tools to help a fledgling database mature quickly while allowing the developer to side step hours of planning.
-This tool is intended for use in a new PERSONAL project or during a high speed race to get a functional product out  like in a hackathon.
+This project provides tools to help a fledgling database mature quickly.
+This allows the developer to side step hours of planning.
+This tool is intended for use in a new PERSONAL project or for helping in create a proof of concept.
 Please don't use this in prod...

 ### Validation
 The validation provided by DBVG is cycle aversion as well as cycle resolution.
-As databases grow, it becomes incredibly easy to accidentally create cyclic relationships between tables without noticing.
-This can be averted with proper planning but sometimes the situation is out of your hands, and you need to move fast and break things.
+As databases grow, it becomes incredibly easy to accidentally create cyclic relationships between tables.
+This can be averted with proper planning but in cases where time is limited, this cannot be done.

 ### Data Generation
-As a database grows it also becomes harder to generate data for it as you manage the complex web of relationships you've constructed.
+As a database grows it also becomes harder to generate data for it as you manage the complex web of relationships.
+While real data is better for testing, in a product that has yet to be released this isn't feasible.
+Oftentimes, the solution is to create a script that executes the set of queries needed to generate database entries.
+This solution however, is inflexible and requires constant maintenance.

 This problem is further compounded when you're actively making changes to the database schema.
-With this library, you can generate test data on the fly with no worries, let the code handle the hard work.
+This causes even more time loss.
+With this library, you can generate test data on the fly with no worries.
+Let the code handle the hard work.

 ## Basic Usage (As a library)